saranyberg/SaraNewmountain.earth/README.md

 2. Write commit message and commit (✓)
 3. Push to GitHub to automatically publish webpage (circular arrow)

+## Draft posts vs published posts

+- Posts in the `_drafts` directory will not be visible on the webpage.
+Useful for work in progress.
+- When ready to publish, move the markdown file of the post to the `_posts` directory which will make it visible on the webpage.

 ---

 ## Tips and advices